cyverse-gis/focus-forum/PITCHME.md

 +++

-Other research discplines recognized the utility of the collaborative platform and begin to using it in earnest.
+Numerous research disciplines recognized the utility of the collaborative platform and began to use it in earnest.

 +++